Eighth journalist killed in Mexico in 2022 | DW | 16.03.2022

 He added: "We wrote a lot about illegal logging and also a lot of issues like corruption in the municipal government.''

-The state's press protection plan had come under pressure this year after at least three of the journalists killed this year had asked the state for help.
-The system was introduced in 2012 to protect journalists and human rights defenders following pressure from civil society.
+The state's press protection plan had come under pressure this year after at least three of the journalists this year had asked the state for help before being killed.
+The system was introduced in 2012 to protect journalists and human rights defenders.

 ft/sms (dpa, AP)